 Formally called the HCBS Waiver for Aged and Adults and Children with Disabilities assisted living services (housecleaning and laundry, personal care assistance, shopping for essentials, medication management, etc.) is one benefit available via this waiver.
 A person with Alzheimer’s disease who meets the level of care needed (nursing facility) may be functionally eligible, given no one’s safety, health, and welfare are jeopardized.
 Assisted living facilities with a memory care unit may be enrolled as Medicaid providers, which means eligible waiver recipients can receive dementia specific care.

 The Nevada Home and Community Based Waiver for the Frail Elderly (HCBW-FE), formally called the Waiver for the Frail Elderly, offers an Augmented Personal Care (Assisted Living) benefit with four levels of care.
 Supportive services may include companionship, medication management, personal care assistance, homemaker services, and 24-hour supervision.
 Staff providing care for persons with dementia are required to be trained accordingly.

 |New Hampshire||Choices for Independence (CFI) Waiver

-The CFI Waiver, previously called the Home and Community Based Care Program for the Elderly and Chronically Ill (HCBC-ECI), offers residential care facility services, which includes supportive services (personal care assistance and supervision) in assisted living residences.
-Intended for New Hampshire residents who require a nursing home level of care, it is thought (though couldn’t be confirmed) that persons with dementia are able to access this benefit if eligibility requirements are met.
+The CFI Waiver, previously called the Home and Community-Based Care Program for the Elderly and Chronically Ill (HCBC-ECI), offers residential care facility services, which includes supportive services (personal care assistance and supervision) in assisted living residences.
+Intended for New Hampshire residents who require a nursing home level of care, dementia care, and services can also be provided in this setting.

 |New Mexico||Centennial Care Community Benefit